 - Identify the soil that you are cleaning.
-Whether it's easy to remove dust, particulates, and light oils, or difficult to remove soils such as greases, fluxes, adhesives, waxes, and coatings.
+Is it easy contamination, such as dust, particulates, and light oils, or is it more difficult soils such as greases, fluxes, adhesives, waxes, and coatings.

 - Decide if a cleaning solvent is necessary.
 By now you will have enough information to know if and what kind of solvent is needed.

 - Select swab.
 For gentle cleaning with nothing or a mild solvent, use any swab.
-Foam for low cost, quick single use, softness, and conformity to a surface.
-Polyester for highest cleanliness and highest strength.
-For aggressive cleaning with a solvent, consider a chemically tolerant swab like polyester.
+Choose foam for low cost, quick single use, softness, and conformity to a surface.
+Choose polyester for highest cleanliness and highest strength.
+For aggressive cleaning with a solvent, consider a chemically-tolerant swab like polyester.
 If cleaning an abrasive surface, consider a stronger swab like polyester.
-If you are working on sensitive electronics, see details on static dissipative swab handles below.
+If you are working on sensitive electronics, consider the need for static dissipative swab handles (discussed below).

 - Match swab size and shape to the area, recess, or crevice being cleaned.

 Selecting a Swab for Applying Fluids (Adhesives, Coatings, and Lubricants)

 Material compatibility is the most important property to consider when selecting a swab for application purposes.
 Both the swab head and the handle must tolerate the chemical or fluid being applied.

 Adhesives, coatings, and lubricants are often applied with a carrier solvent which can degrade the swab, depositing it on the application affecting both the performance and appearance.
 Polyester swab heads, which are the most chemically resistant, are likely the best choice.